 - Your solution falls into an infinite loop of some kind.
 You can try to spot that on your own by printing to the console from the inside of your loops.
 If you print enough to the console, you'll run into the

-Execution timed outthing.
+Execution timed outmessage.

-- There is a known issue with CW runner for Python, which makes random tests much slower than they used to be some time ago.
+- There is a known issue with Codewars' runner for Python, which makes random tests much slower than they used to be some time ago.
 Read through the kata discourse and see if anyone mentions some problems with timeouts for Python.

 -O2in C++14, so solutions run MUCH slower.
 C++ 17 uses

--O2and solutions run significantly faster, but the compilation is much longer and can timeout with large hardcoded arrays, strings, etc. This point usually applies only to performance-related kata where tests were tuned to take most of the available time quota, and when you get timeouts with one language version, try another one if available.
+-O2and solutions run significantly faster, but the compilation is much longer and can timeout with large hardcoded arrays, strings, etc. This point usually applies only to performance-related kata where tests were tuned to take most of the available time quota, so when you get timeouts with one language version, try another one if available.

 Sometimes, you see all the tests green, 0 failed tests, and then "exit code 137" in red at the top of the output panel.